thalesdemo/safenet-auth-api/jar/README.md

 ## Requirements

-Before you can use the SafeNet Java Authentication API, you will need the following:
+Before you can use the SafeNet RESTful Authentication Gateway, you will need the following:

 -   Java runtime environment (JRE) version 11 installed on your system.
 -   Access to your SafeNet Trusted Access (STA) or SafeNet Authentication Service (SAS-PCE) tenant, to download your tenant key `Agent.bsidkey` ([guide](https://thalesdocs.com/sta/operator/settings/encryption_key/index.html)).